*1. Who is regarded as the Father of Modern Chemistry?

 Ans. (d) Quark

-- In particle physics, an elementary particle is a tiny particle that is not made up of any other particles.
+- In particle physics, an fundamental particle is a tiny particle that is not made up of any other particles.

-- Examples of elementary particles include quarks, leptons, antiquarks and antileptons, as well as bosons.
+- Examples of fundamental particles include quarks, leptons, antiquarks and antileptons, as well as bosons.

 |